Ritsu909/Andromeda_17686/README.md

 * [HxD](https://mh-nexus.de/en/hxd/)
 * [WinHex](https://www.x-ways.net/winhex/)
 ## Known issues
-* If the device can't enter OOBE for a long time (close to an hour), you need to reboot it.
+* If the device can't enter OOBE for a long time (close to an hour), it needs to be rebooted.
 * If the device displays abnormally in OOBE, it still needs to be rebooted.
+* If the "Open Clip Insights" option is clicked after taking a screenshot by long-pressing the Windows logo or tapping the "Screen Snip" button in Control Center, the Control Center will no longer be displayed.
 * Clicking on some options in the Settings app will cause the app to crash.
 * Clicking the "Kernel debugging settings" in the Settings app will cause the app to crash.
 The relevant settings can be changed in the Device Portal.
 * So far, this is a "one-time" build.
 If you don’t like flashing your phone frequently, don’t reboot or shut it down.